5 Things to Consider Before Getting a Smartphone in Japan

 - Most data-only SIMs are sold online from Japanese-only websites or big box retail stores.

 If English language support is important, then consider Sakura Mobile data SIMs, ranging from 3 GB to 30 GB monthly with an average 7 GB plan costing ¥4,298.
-There are other cheaper options for similar data amounts such as Iijimio or DMM Mobile , but don’t rely on translation software to help you through the process.
-Find a friend!
+There are other cheaper options for similar data amounts such as Iijmio or DMM Mobile.

 Before you leave for Japan you could purchase a Mobal SIM for ¥3,000 online and have it delivered free to your home.

 With the exception of the Mobal, all voice and data SIMs come with a minimum contract and an early-termination fee.
 Similar to the data-only SIMs above, voice and data SIMs cost approximately ¥3,240.
-The exception to this rule is Mobal, the only provider that doesn’t require a Japanese residency card or visa and also does not charge consumption tax on the SIM or call charges — an ongoing savings of eight percent of monthly costs.
+The exception to this rule is Mobal, one of the only providers that doesn’t require a Japanese residency card or visa and also does not charge consumption tax on the SIM or call charges leaving you with ongoing savings of eight percent of monthly costs.

 English-language support is available from: